ZwickyTransientFacility/scope-ml/doc/usage.md

 22. --radius_arcsec: photometry search radius for uploaded sources.
 23. --no_ml: flag to post classifications that do not originate from an ML classifier.
 24. --post_phot_as_comment: flag to post photometry as a comment on the source (bool)
+25. --post_phasefolded_phot: flag to post phase-folded photometry as comment in addition to time series (bool)
-25. --phot_dirname: name of directory in which to save photometry plots (str)
+26. --phot_dirname: name of directory in which to save photometry plots (str)

 process:
 0. include Kowalski host, port, protocol, and token or username+password in config.yaml